codewithsiam/jp-vocabulary/README.md

 ### Lesson and Vocabulary Management
 - **Create, Update, and Delete Lessons/Vocabulary**: Admins can manage lessons and vocabulary entries, including filtering vocabulary by lesson number.
-- **Pagination**: Implement pagination for vocabulary display on user side.
+- **Pagination**: Implement pagination for vocabulary display on the user side.

 ### User Learning System
 - **Lesson Access**: Users can view lessons and vocabulary, and navigate through them.